baylorrandolph/baylorrandolph.github.io/_posts/2020-07-18-reasons-our-customers-love-and-trust-us.md

 tags: [customers]
 date: 2020-07-18
 ---
+>>Bitwarden is open-source software that we believe to be one of the best password managers available today.
+It’s user friendly and highly secure, and includes almost everything individuals, teams, and businesses require in a password manager.

 ## A Company Dedicated to Innovative Technology With Complete Transparency and Putting Our Customers First

 ### 1. Open Source Approach and Complete Transparency